DenisBuserski/Git/README.md

 26. There was a change in file-2.txt, which was not done by us.
 In this case we would need to take those changes on our side.

     Modify file-2.txt directly from GitHub.
-Follow bellow to se how:
+Follow bellow to see how:

     <kbd> ![30](git-commands/w-30.png) </kbd>